lucydot/ChooChoo/docs/instructors/setup.md

 ## 2. Set repository permissions

 #### Enable Issues

+You may need to enable Issues on the repository.
+To do this:

 1. Visit your repository (most likely at `github.com/username/repo_name/`).
 2. Go to `Settings`-> `General`-> `Features`.
 3. Tick the box next to `Issues` to enable Issues.

+#### Add Issue labels

+You need to add Issue labels to the forked repository.
+To do this:

+1. Click on the `Issues` tab
+2. Click on the `Labels` button
+3. Click on the `New label` button
+4. Type `student` into `Label name` and click `Create label`.
+5. Type `instructor` into `Label name` and click `Create label`.
+6. Type `question_proposal` into `Label name` and click `Create label`.
+7. Type `accepted_question` into `Label name` and click `Create label`.

 #### Enable Workflows

-You need to enable workflows on the forked repository.
+You may need to enable workflows on the repository.
 To do this:

-1. Visit your repository (most likely at `github.com/username/repo_name/`).
-2. click on the `Actions` tab towards the top of the page.
+2. Click on the `Actions` tab towards the top of the page.
 3. Click on `I understand my workflows, go ahead and enable them`.

 #### Set repository secrets

 Commands to `choochoo-bot` trigger a Github Action workflow.
 Permissions are needed to edit the repository during the workflow run.
 By default the workflow uses `secrets.BOT_ACCESS_TOKEN`,  which requires a `BOT_ACCESS_TOKEN` to be added to your repository secrets.
 To do this please get in contact through the [ChooChoo discussion page](https://github.com/lucydot/ChooChoo/discussions/) or [email](https://lucydot.github.io/about/).

 Alternatively you can use the `secrets.GITHUB_TOKEN` which is automatically generated during any workflow run.
 The disadvantage of this approach is that `choochoo-bot` is replaced by the less charming `gh-actions` bot.
 To do this nonetheless: